sethflowers/blog/_posts/2019-02-04-Finding-differences-between-two-tables-in-SQL.md

 comments: false
 categories: [TSQL]
 ---
+**Problem**

 Sometimes you need to determine if there are any differences between two sets of data.
+For instance, I recently refactored a complicated view, which returns roughly 60k rows of 26 columns.
+The original view contained 7 [correlated subqueries](https://en.wikipedia.org/wiki/Correlated_subquery), which were bogging down performance.
+Pro-tip: don't use correlated subqueries.
+After removing all of the correlated subqueries, I wanted to see if the before and after resulted in any difference among the roughly 60k rows.

+**Solution**

 This is simple to do generically, with a combination of the [union](https://docs.microsoft.com/en-us/sql/t-sql/language-elements/set-operators-union-transact-sql?view=sql-server-2017), [except, and intercept](https://docs.microsoft.com/en-us/sql/t-sql/language-elements/set-operators-except-and-intersect-transact-sql?view=sql-server-2017) set operators in T-SQL.

+**Example**

 For example, given the following SQL:

 {% highlight sql %}
   declare @Actual table ([Id] int, [First] nvarchar(30), [Last] nvarchar(30), [Age] int) insert into @Actual values
   (1, 'Jimmy', 'Woods', 8)